sidarthshahri/Computer-Architecture-and-Design/README.md

 # CMPE_140_Computer_Architecture
 CMPE 140 - Computer Architecture and Design

-Please see report within each assignment for details on how the assignment was carried out.
+Please see the report within each assignment for details on how the assignment was carried out.